 The Ohio Plant Diagnostic Network formally links plant health professionals and diagnostic resources at Ohio State's C. Wayne Ellett Plant and Pest Diagnostic Clinic, and the Ohio Department of Agriculture (ODA).
 Monitoring the distribution and severity of plant diseases that impact Ohio's economy and environment is a critical function of the diagnostic clinic.
 A key element of the OPDN is the creation of a virtual network to link laboratories across Ohio and the U.S. with digital technology and videoconferencing, greatly enhancing capabilities for remote diagnostics and teaching, including seminars throughout the state and for researchers and growers.

-The OPDN diagnostic clinic examined over 1200 submitted disease samples in 2011.
+The OPDN diagnostic clinic examined over 1200 submitted disease samples annually.
 Timely advice, based on clinic findings, is disseminated to stakeholder groups and the public through OSU Extension seminars, training workshops, newsletters and websites.
 Clinic Program Director Dr. Francesca Rotondo partecipated in many extension events, lecturing seminars to over 1000 people annually, and clinic information was also utilized by OSU Extension specialists and educators throughout the state.